A Study of Snake-like Locomotion Through the Analysis of a Flexible Robot Model: Introduction

-The paper is organized as follows.
-In Section 2 we formulate our mathematical model of flexible robot.
-In Section 3 we derive the governing equations and the appropriate boundary conditions for motion inside a frictionless tube or channel, solve them in some simple geometries, and discuss their physical implications.
-In Section 4 we derive the governing equation and corresponding boundary conditions for the planar motion of our on an anisotropic frictional environment, and propose a class of analytical serpentine solutions.
-A discussion of the relevance of our results in the context of biological snake locomotion or in the context of bio-inspired snake-like robotic locomotion is contained in the Discussion section, while the existence and uniqueness of the solution of the equation of motion is proved in the Appendix.
+The rest of the paper is organized as follows.
+In Section 2 we present our mathematical model of flexible robot as an active rod, and formulate direct and inverse locomotion problems.
+In Section 3 we derive the governing equations and the appropriate boundary conditions for motion inside a channel with frictionless walls (prescribed-path), solve them in some simple geometries, and discuss the physical implications of our results.
+In Section 4 we derive the governing equations and corresponding boundary conditions for the motion of an active rod sliding longitudinally without slipping laterally on a flat surface (free-path) and propose a class of analytical serpentine solutions.
+Possible connections of our results with observations made in the context of biological snake locomotion are briefly summarised in the Discussion section, while the existence and uniqueness of the solution of the equations of motion for the free-path case is proved in the Appendix.

-\section{The Flexible Robot Model}
+\section{The flexible robot model}

-We consider a model consisting of a (long) chain of cross shaped elements (Fig. $1$.B) linked together by ideal joints connected by deformable springs.
-We assume that each spring is able to actively change its equilibrium length.
-Following \cite{BoyPo,BoySha,Tr,Re} we model this system through a continuous description based on the planar Cosserat rod theory.
+We consider a model consisting of a (long) chain of cross shaped elements (Fig.\ref{1}B) linked together by ideal joints connected by deformable springs.
+We assume that each spring is able to actively change its rest length (the length at which the tension in the spring is zero).
+Following \cite{BoyPo,BoySha,Tr,Re,Rucker} we model this system through a continuous description based on the planar Cosserat rod theory.

 A configuration of a Cosserat rod of reference length $L$ on the plane is defined by a pair of vector-valued functions